Back • Return Home

 Addendum (Nov.
 1st, 2024)

 About a week or two after I had posted this blog, I came across another interesting free resource, Good and Cheap: Eating Well on $4/Day by Leanne Brown.
 If you sign up to her newsletter, you can download it as a 7MB, full-color PDF.
 It is essentially a cookbook intended for people on food stamps.
 She's given several interviews that describe the motivation behind it (at Google Talks and Liz's Healthy Table).
-While the prices and availability of certain foods can vary dramatically depending upon where one is located, especially if they are in a "food desert", the general ideas behind the recipes are sound (e.g.: get produce while it is in season to save on money, make things stretch by creating stock from food scraps, learning to use flour to make a variety of different foods rather than relying on pre-made mixes, etc.).
+While the prices and availability of certain foods can vary dramatically depending upon where one is located, especially if they are in a "food desert", the general ideas behind the recipes are sound (e.g.: get produce while it is in season to save on money, make things stretch by creating stock from food scraps, learn to use flour to make a variety of different foods rather than relying on pre-made mixes, etc.).

 Again, such approaches remind me of one of my favorite Mary's Nest videos, Cooking with Economy and Grace - Doing Our Best with What We Have.
 This was actually the first Mary's Nest video that I had ever seen and I remember tearing up as I watched it.
 The title of the video is actually taken from the subtitle of a book by Tamar Adler, An Everlasting Meal.
 Tamar is a brilliant writer.
-Although, I am bit hesitant to call this work a "cookbook".
+Although, I am bit hesitant to call this work a "cookbook" per se.
 It feels more like sitting with her in the kitchen while she talks about her life, philosophy on food, and approaches to cooking.
 I remember reading a good chunk of it at the local library and found the tips that are sprinkled throughout very interesting.
 To give a few examples:

 • One can use the same pot of water to cook multiple things if they move from the least starchy foods to the most (e.g.: boil broccoli, then make pasta from the same water, then boil potatoes, and then finally, cook some beans with the water that is left).